LLNL/GPP/README.md

 The code also has the option of using BM3D as part of the _inverse patch transform_ in order to mitigate some of the patching artifacts.
 Any implementation should work, we used two of them -- [`pybm3d`](https://github.com/ericmjonas/pybm3d) and [`bm3d`](https://pypi.org/project/bm3d/). **GPP does not need it to work, but will work better with BM3D**.

+This is ongoing work, if you find errors or bugs please let us know!

 ### Description
 This section will be updated in the coming days.
 Please see the paper for details about GPP and its workings.